Stephen M. Young (diplomat): Personal

 Young married Barbara A. Finamore, an attorney who manages the China Program at the Natural Resources Defense Council, in 1983.
 They have three children.

-Controversy
+Reception

-Young's reputation in Taiwan became controversial after many of his reports were revealed by WikiLeaks.
+Young's reputation in Taiwan became controversial after many of his diplomatic cables were leaked.
 He was described as an 'ugly American' and an 'ugly diplomat' by James Soong, the chairman of the People First Party (PFP) in Taiwan, after Soong learned that he had been described as a 'wily' person in Young's reports.

 In comments published in the pro-Beijing and Communist Party paper Wen Wei Po, Lew Mon-hung, a Hong Kong member of the Chinese People's Political Consultative Conference, has criticized Young, stating that he had covertly instigated and planned the Hong Kong Autonomy Movement, which Lew compared to the Taiwan independence movement, as Young was the then Consul General of the United States in Hong Kong, in an attempt to split Hong Kong away from China.